playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/posteffects/fxaa.md

 position: 3
 ---

-Find links to the post-processing effect script on the [parent page here][parent-page].
+Find links to the post-processing effect script on the [parent page here][3].

 Fast Approximate Anti-Aliasing (FXAA) is an anti-aliasing algorithm created by NVIDIA.
 It provides an easy and fast way to add anti-aliasing to your scene.